 Editor's note: This is the fourth and final part of a series on new features in T-SQL in SQL Server 2012.
-Check out the other parts of this series to learn more about the joy of data values
+Check out the other parts of this series to learn more about The joy of data values, T-SQL functions and T-SQL formatting.

 There might be times when you want to access data from a previous row in a result set or from a row that follows, without having to create a self-join.
 That's where the LAG and LEAD functions come in.
 The LAG function lets you retrieve data from a previous row, and the LEAD function lets you pull data from a row that follows.
 You can then compare that data to values in the current row.